Table of Contents

-With a population of about 162 million, Nigeria is the most populous country in Africa—almost one out of every five sub-Saharan Africans lives within its borders.
+With a population of about 170 million, Nigeria is the most populous country in Africa— with one fifth of all sub-Saharan Africans living within its borders.

-Endowed with good access to skills, capital, technology, fertile land and mineral resources, Nigeria has enormous potential.
+Endowed with good access to skills, capital, technology, fertile land, oil and mineral resources, Nigeria has enormous potential.
 The country's return to civilian government in 1999, followed by sound fiscal policy decisions, has brought economic stability and real gains in rural incomes.
-Nigeria is Africa's second-largest economy and its strategic geographic location makes its stability important to the region.
+Nigeria is Africa's largest economy and its strategic geographic location makes its stability important to the region.

 Children and youth, including maternal, newborn and child health

-Canada continues to support efforts that help Nigeria reduce its high rate of maternal mortality by providing safe conditions for birth.
-Canada is also helping Nigeria increase child survival by improving primary health care systems at the local level and reducing preventable childhood diseases.
-This initiative includes support to enhance the skills and knowledge of front-line community health workers.
+The program’s main area of programming falls under DFATD’s thematic priority of securing the future of children and youth, with a focus on improving health systems to meet the needs of mothers, newborns and children.
+Canada supports Nigeria to expand the coverage of newborn, maternal and child health services.
+Canada is helping Nigeria increase child survival by improving primary health care systems at the local level and reducing preventable childhood diseases.
+This includes support to enhance the skills and knowledge of front line community health workers.

 Selected examples of expected results